 Freshwater East is a really nice beach.
 I felt a bit out of place in my gym/walking gear as at the time the beach was full of families playing in the sea and sand and there aren’t many places to walk apart from on the beach however it was nice to visit a beach with no town attached, no shops, no food carts, just a beautiful, quiet Pembrokeshire beach.

-I had a walk a long the top of the small sized sand dunes but due to timing I was back in my car and on my way to the next stop!
+I had a walk along the top of the small-sized sand dunes but due to timing, I was back in my car and on my way to the next stop when looking for the best beaches in Pembrokeshire in one day!

 It seems like this is a popular place for surfers and kayakers too as there were a lot of people donning their wetsuits and heading up the woodland track towards the beach as I got back down to the car park.

 I had booked a guest house in Pembroke Town for the night- High Noon Guest House.
 I booked it just the day before on Booking.com and got a single room for just £31.50 inc breakfast.
-It was a cheaper option than staying in the likes of Tenby and it was a mere 15 minute drive from Stackpole Quay so it worked perfectly.
+It was a cheaper option than staying in the likes of Tenby and it was a mere 15 minute drive from Stackpole Quay so it worked perfectly when exploring the best beaches in Pembrokeshire!

 The town of Pembroke was very quiet when I arrived at 6:30pm despite it being a Saturday night.
 The sky had cleared though and I was still debating whether I could fit in visiting another beach and hopefully a sunset or wondering whether I should leave Freshwater West until tomorrow morning?